haotian-liu/LLaVA/README.md

 Visual instruction tuning takes around 20 hours for LLaVA-v1.5-13B on 8x A100 (80G), due to the increased resolution to 336px.
 It takes around 10 hours for LLaVA-v1.5-7B on 8x A100 (40G).

 Training script with DeepSpeed ZeRO-3: [`finetune.sh`](https://github.com/haotian-liu/LLaVA/blob/main/scripts/v1_5/finetune.sh).

+If you are do not have enough GPU memory:

+- Use LoRA: [`finetune_lora.sh`](https://github.com/haotian-liu/LLaVA/blob/main/scripts/v1_5/finetune_lora.sh).
+We are able to fit 13B training in 8-A100-40G/8-A6000, and 7B training in 8-RTX3090.
+Make sure `per_device_train_batch_size*gradient_accumulation_steps` is the same as the provided script for best reproducibility.
+- Replace `zero3.json` with `zero3_offload.json` which offloads some parameters to CPU RAM.
+This slows down the training speed.

+If you are interested in finetuning LLaVA model to your own task/data, please check out [`Finetune_Custom_Data.md`](https://github.com/haotian-liu/LLaVA/blob/main/docs/Finetune_Custom_Data.md)。

 New options to note: